CITING AND REFERENCING

 MLA8 – APA – Chicago…

-The information on this page is designed to help you with the basic expectations for citing and referencing using MLA8, APA or Chicago referencing sytles.
+The information on this page is designed to help you with the basic expectations for citing and referencing using MLA8, APA or Chicago referencing styles.
 Your teachers will tell you which style is appropriate for each subject and task, however this is a rough guide to which styles work best for which subject areas:

 The resources toward the end of the page are recommended to help you further research and understand more complex uses for each of the different styles.

 According to the IB, “Proper citation is a key element in academic scholarship and intellectual exchange.
 When we cite we: